dremio-brock/IcebergDremio/README.md

 ## Quick start

-Clone the project, cd into the directory and run `docker-compose up`.
+- Clone the project, cd into the directory and run `docker-compose up -d`.
 This will spin up jupyter notebook, dremio and minio.
-Go to http://localhost:8888 and open the work/demo 1.ipynb notebook and run it.
-Once all cells are executed, open http://localhost:9047 (username: dremio, password: dremio123) to login to Dremio and query the hive source.
+- Go to http://localhost:8888 and open the work/demo 1.ipynb notebook and run it.
+- Once you have created a table and performed some operations, open http://localhost:9047 (username: dremio, password: dremio123) to login to Dremio and query the hive source.
 Minio can be browsed at http://localhost:9000 (username: minioadmin, password: minioadmin)

 ## Installation